-Depressional wetlands can be perennial (perennially flooded) or ephemeral (seasonally or temporarily flooded), lacking surface ponding or saturated conditions during dry years.
-Perennial depressional wetlands have some amount of surface ponding for at least 9 months during most years (i.e. in greater than 5 out of 10 years.)
+(perennially/permanently flooded) or seasonal (seasonally or temporarily flooded), and may lack surface ponding or saturated conditions during dry years1.
+As defined by CRAM, perennially flooded depressional wetlands have some amount of surface ponding for at least 9 months during most years (i.e. in greater than 5 out of 10 years).
 Seasonally flooded depressional wetlands are defined as supporting surface ponding for between 4 and 9 months of the year, and temporarily flooded depressional wetlands possess surface water between 2 weeks and 4 months of the year.